 Profile: keeping it simple yet effective

-Welcome screens: creating a friendly on-broading process
+Welcome screens: creating a friendly on-boarding process

 Designing a fresh brand voice

-Shaap strips away perplexity involved in the mobile shopping experience, leaving what shopping should feel like: delighted and refreshed.
+Shaap strips away perplexity involved in the mobile shopping experience, leaving what shopping should feel like: delightful and refreshing.
 Shaap’s visual language reflects an elegant balance between fun and simplicity.
 By painting with a limited color palette of pinks and blues against soft whites and greys, I created a vibrant visual system that flows seamlessly.
 A system of cards was established to dynamically and effectively organize product information.
 Throughout the app, I also sprinkled quirky user interactions with the use of emojis and lively illustrations.